Peter Sleep: First Stint as Test Player

-1978-79
+1978-79 Summer

 Sleep's breakthrough season came in the summer of 1978-79, when Australian was being toured by England and Pakistan.

-Sleep was not selected for any tests against England, which Australia lost 5-1; the preferred choices were Bruce Yardley and Jim Higgs.
+Sleep was not selected for any tests against England, which Australia lost 5-1; the preferred choices as spinners were Bruce Yardley and Jim Higgs.

+However Sleep had a very strong domestic summer.
 In a SA vs NSW game, Sleep took 6–94 and scored 91 which saw him in the frame for test selection.
 He followed this up with 5–24 in 13 overs against Queensland.

 By this stage Sleep had received an offer to play World Series Cricket which he turned down.

-Test Debut

-By the end of the summer Sleep had scored almost 600 runs at an average of more than 35 and taken 42 wickets at 23 runs each in the Shield.
-Australia had lost 5–1 to England and the selectors decided to make changes to the side for the first of what would be two tests against Pakistan.
+He had scored almost 600 runs at an average of more than 35 and taken 42 wickets at 23 runs each in the Shield.
+Australia had to play a two match series against Pakistan and the selectors decided to make changes for the first test.
 Batsman Peter Toohey, spinner Bruce Yardley and all-rounder Phil Carlson were replaced with batsman Dav Whatmore, a medium pace all rounder Trevor Laughlin and Sleep.
-(Later on Laughlin had to withdraw and was replaced with Wayne Clark.)
+(Later on Laughlin had to withdraw due to injury and was replaced by Wayne Clark.)

+Bill O'Reilly said Sleep "shows at this stage of his career more potential than Richie Benaud did at a comparable stage in his."

-Strong bowling from Rodney Hogg and Alan Hurst put Australia in a strong position to win the game.
+In Sleep's first test, strong bowling from Rodney Hogg and Alan Hurst put Australia in a strong position to win the game.
 However chasing in the second innings, Australia's batsmen collapsed from 3–305 to be all out for 310, taking Pakistan to victory.
-Sleep took 1–16 and 1–62 and scored 10 and 0.
+Sleep was not successful with the ball or bat, taking 1–16 and 1–62 (off eight overs) and scoring 10 and 0.

 The Australian selectors responded to this loss by making mass changes to the side for the next test match – something they had done throughout the summer: Graeme Wood, Wayne Clark, Jim Higgs and Peter Sleep were dropped for Rick Darling, Trevor Laughlin, Bruce Yardley and Geoff Dymock.

 Sleep was voted the Sheffield Shield player of the year.
 He ended the summer having scored 657 runs at 32 and taken 47 wickets at 27.
 (He would never take so many first class wickets in a season again.)